mritunjaysharma394/vowpal-wiki/Tutorial.md

 Now we compile.

+    cd vowpal_wabbit
-    cd vowpal_wabbit; make
+    make

-This should "just work", at least on Linux and OSX, and plausibly on any Posix platform.
-If it fails, you most likely need to install the boost program options header or library.
+This should "just work", at least on Linux and OSX, and plausibly on any POSIX platform.
+If it fails, you most likely need to install the boost program options headers and library.

-Boost installation for Debian/Linux distributions use the command
+Boost installation on Debian/Linux distributions:

     sudo apt-get install libboost-program-options-dev

-Boost installation for Mac OSX is a little bit more involved:
+Boost installation on Mac OSX is a little bit more involved:

-   1) Download the source at http://sourceforge.net/projects/boost/files/boost/1.50.0/
+  1. Download the source from [[http://sourceforge.net/projects/boost/files/boost/1.50.0/]]
-   2) Execute the shell script with `sudo ./bootstrap.sh`
+  2. Execute the shell script with `sudo ./bootstrap.sh`
-   3) Next run the command `sudo ./bjam --layout=tagged install`
+  3. Next run the command `sudo ./bjam --layout=tagged install`
-   4) You should be good to go
+  4. You should be good to go

-Next, we test the result.
+Test the newly built vw executable:

     make test